fizalihsan/fizalihsan.github.io/source/technology/rest-services.md

 # Open Questions

 * There are no annotations in JAX-RS to express hyperlinks.
 You have to design those yourself. what does that mean?
-* JAX-RS defines: transitional links which describe optional next actions and structural links which provide optional detailed information.
-Transitional links tell a client where to proceed next, while structural links help to shorten representations in order to avoid aggregate data.
-Details are replaced by links.
-Transitional links have some support in JAX-RS 2.0, but structural links are not supported due to their level of complexity.????
 * URL opacity - http://www.zapthink.com/2012/10/08/the-power-of-opacity-in-rest/
-* Routing idiom JAX-RS API implements mimic from Rails???
 * REST service - Proxy XJC
 	* WADL & XJC
 	* Handling Breaking changes - xsd or wsdl changes